Becoming a Construction Assessor – Are you a Dean?

 Meet Dean.
 Dean is a 46-year-old workaholic who, from a young age, wanted to follow in the footsteps of his dad and granddad who were builders.
 He has worked in construction his whole life.
 It all started with him completing his Level 3 in Bricklaying at his local college, many moons ago.
 He now has just shy of 30 years’ experience under his belt.

 Dean’s career has been eventful to say the least… From working for national construction companies, to becoming a very proud owner of his very own business.

-Dean loves the flexibility and free reign of being his own boss, especially when he has the chance to go down the pub early on a Friday afternoon after a hard weeks graft.
+Dean loves the flexibility and free reign of being his own boss; especially when he has the chance to go down the pub early on a Friday afternoon after a hard weeks graft.
 Occasionally, Dean takes his wife and two daughters away shopping for the weekend.
-Now, whilst Dean is a family man and he loves spending time with them, he will be the first to admit that shopping isn’t one of his favourite pastimes.
+Now, Dean is a family man and he loves spending time with them.
+But he will be the first to admit that shopping isn’t one of his favourite pastimes.
 After all, in his eyes, it means less beer tokens and precious hours sat in the pub!

 Anyway, Dean himself still wants to be a part of the construction world, but just not so much on the physical side.
 All he knows is that whatever he does, he wants flexibility.